-It is important that trees are planted in the right place, but we know finding land suitable for planting trees can be challenging.
-Read our tips to find land on page 2.
-Remember that trees should only be planted during the specific planting season of your region.
-Usually, it lasts from autumn to spring, after the first post-summer rains and avoiding the coldest months with frost.
+It is important that trees are planted in the right place, but we know finding suitable land for tree planting can be challenging.
+Read our tips to find land on page 5.

+Remember that trees should only be planted in the specific planting season of your region.
+Usually, from autumn to spring, after the first rains and avoiding the coldest months with frost.
 Check with local experts when it is the best time to plant.